Corpus of Romanesque Sculpture in Britain and Ireland

-The Corpus of Romanesque Sculpture in Britain and Ireland (CRSBI) is an ongoing web-based research tool that freely provides expert reports and photographs of Romanesque sculpture carved in the British Isles between the mid-11thc century and the end of the 12th.
+The Corpus of Romanesque Sculpture in Britain and Ireland (CRSBI) is an ongoing web-based research tool that freely provides expert reports and photographs of Romanesque sculpture carved in the British Isles between the mid-11th century and the end of the 12th century.
 It is a major project whose images are one of the Visual Arts Data Service's educational collections, and has been used by Warwick University's History of Art Department as an Undergraduate Research Support Scheme.
-It is a registered charity (1168535) with a Board of Trustees chaired by Prof. Neil Stratford.
+It is a registered charity (1168535) with a board of trustees chaired by Prof. Neil Stratford.

 History

 The project was the brainchild of George Zarnecki who arrived in the United Kingdom in 1943 before spending his career at the Courtauld Institute of Art, retiring in 1982 as a professor and Deputy Director.
 His thesis, entitled Regional Schools of English Sculpture in the Twelfth Century, provided a framework for the subject, and through his teaching and research he almost single-handedly established English Romanesque sculpture as a subject worthy of study.
 Throughout his career he kept his work on handwritten file cards, one or more for each site he visited, and after his retirement he set about establishing a similarly systematic approach to the whole of the British Isles using volunteers to complete a comprehensive Corpus.
 The official starting date of this project was 1988, when Zarnecki and Neil Stratford, the Keeper of Medieval and Later Antiquities at the British Museum, approached the British Academy to ask for money to set it up.
 The Academy agreed a small initial grant, and the project has been supported by that organisation ever since.
 The first chairman was Professor Peter Lasko, ex-Director of the Courtauld Institute, and the stated aim was ‘to photograph and record in a searchable database all of the surviving stone sculpture produced c.1066 - c.1200 in Britain and Ireland’.

 CRSBI was recognised as an important development in Romanesque studies.
 In Kahn’s words, "it is worth noting an important decision: the British Academy's adoption of a project (the Corpus of Romanesque Sculpture in the British Isles), which should lead to a complete recension of the works concerned..."

-A Management Board was recruited to supervise, consisting of eminent scholars of medieval art and architecture.
+A management board was recruited to supervise, consisting of eminent scholars of medieval art and architecture.

 Volunteer fieldworkers, many of them Zarnecki's former students, were recruited for Scotland, Wales, and each of the English counties and a team led by Professor Roger Stalley of Trinity College Dublin undertook to record the Irish material.
 Initially, photography was on film, largely black and white, and photographs were scanned and digitised.
 The number of sites to be covered was estimated to be around 5,000, with perhaps 10-12 photographs per site on average.